UNCLASSIFIED (U)

 Outside the U.S. or its outlying possessions

 The first paragraph of Section 205 NA regarding establishment of paternity by legitimation or adjudication by a competent court has not been applied retroactively.
-A child born abroad prior to January 13, 1941 out of to an alien mother and a father who had U.S. non-citizen nationality at the time of the child’s birth, and met the legitimation and transmittal requirements, did not acquire U.S. non-citizen nationality under Section 204 of the Nationality Act as made applicable by Section 205 of the Nationality Act
+A child born abroad prior to January 13, 1941, out of wedlock to a non-U.S. citizen mother and a father who had non-citizen U.S. nationality at the time of the child’s birth, and met the legitimation and transmittal requirements, did not acquire non-citizen U.S. nationality under Section 204 of the Nationality Act as made applicable by Section 205 of the Nationality Act

 Section 205 of the Nationality Act